 Paper-analyzer is a web-based application that performs search queries on a collection of 30 million PubMed paper abstracts.
-The search query includes gene (according to NCBI gene id) and (or) MeSH(Medical Subject Heading).
-Users can also specify taxon names for a gene and type the text context and author name to narrow the search.
-We trained the model to perform a search for relations between entities, participating in the search queries.
-Right now, we can find connections between genes and diseases, chemicals and genes, and chemicals and diseases.
-There are 13 types of relations like a marker - mechanism, therapeutic, increase or decrease expression, activity or metabolic processing, and so on.
-There are many examples when the abstract doesn't contain an explicit statement about the presence of relationships between entities in question.
+A search query includes a gene ID (according to NCBI gene id) and (or) a MeSH(Medical Subject Heading).
+Users can also specify taxon names for genes, add context and author names to narrow down the search.
+We trained the model to search for relations between entities participating in search queries.
+Right now, we can find connections between genes and diseases, chemicals and genes, chemicals and diseases.
+There are 13 types of relations such as marker-mechanism relations, therapeutic effect, increase or decrease in expression, activity or metabolic processing, and so on.
+There are many cases when abstracts don't contain explicit statements about the presence of relationships between entities in question.
 We trained a Natural Language Understanding model based on Transformer architecture called BERT to address this problem.
 We took positive relation examples from the Comparative Toxicogenomics Database (CTD) to train the model.
-We use PubTator application for named entity recognition and entity name normalization tasks, but we plan to substitute it with our own NER system shortly.
-We also plan to add gene-gene relations from Reactome to our search system.
+We used the PubTator application for named entity recognition and entity name normalization tasks, but we plan to substitute it with our own NER system shortly.
+We also plan to include gene-gene relations from Reactome in our search system.

-We preprocess all the abstracts preliminarily and store relations in a database.
+We preprocess all the abstracts and store relations in a database.

-After submitting the query, the user gets a list of resulting papers, aggregated by relation endpoints and types.
-One can collapse relation types and sort search results by a score (model confidence), publication year, or a number of papers in a group.
+After submitting the query, the user gets a list of resulting papers aggregated by relation endpoints and types.
+One can collapse relation types and sort the search results by score (model confidence), publication year, or number of papers in a group.

-Users can explore the search result at a level of particular abstracts by selecting papers grouped by relation types.
-One can filter abstracts by publication year using a histogram.
-We also provide detailed information about a paper and links to PubMed and PubTator.
+Users can explore search results at the level of particular abstracts by selecting papers grouped by relation types.
+One can filter abstracts by publication year using the histogram.
+We also provide detailed information about the papers and links to PubMed and PubTator.

-We are working now on extracting additional information about entities and relations from text.
-As for now, one can see contexts, found in sentences, containing both entities, forming a relation.
+We are now working on extracting additional information about entities and relations from article text.
+As for now, one can see contexts found in sentences containing both entities that form a relation.

 Extracted Relations Database

-As the result of Relation Extraction model application to PubMed abstracts we obtained a database of extracted relations.
-We are going to update this database in case of model changes.
+As a result of Relation Extraction model application to PubMed abstracts we obtained a database of extracted relations.
+We are going to update this database when the model changes.

 - ‘NameFrom’ - relation tail entity name;